JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Overloaded function that retrieves a pointer to the `CRichEditCtrl`class from the handle of the rich edit control or from the handle of its parent window and the control's identifier.
 ```
-FUNCTION AfxCRichEditCtrlPtr (BYVAL hRichEdit AS HWND) AS CRichEditCtrl PTR
+FUNCTION AfxCRichEditCtrlPtr OVERLOAD (BYVAL hRichEdit AS HWND) AS CRichEditCtrl PTR
 FUNCTION AfxCRichEditCtrlPtr OVERLOAD (BYVAL hParent AS HWND, BYVAL cID AS LONG) AS CRichEditCtrl PTR
 ```
 | Parameter | Description |